rocioacost/acklenavenue.github.io/_posts/2020-06-11-technical-decisions-business-acumen.md

 thumbnail: /img/posts/blog-post.png
 type: article
 keywords: agile software development
-tags: "agile software development "
+tags: "agile, software development "
 hidden: false
 ---
 In technology-related projects or companies, many business decisions affect how technology is implemented.
 Conversely, many technical decisions affect the business’s bottom line.
 In both cases, the business should be the decision maker, not the technical team.
 Scary right?